MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-overview.md

 ## Overview

 When upgrading from Skype for Business to Teams, some organizations require a progressive rollout that is planned and managed by their IT departments.
-The articles in this section apply primarily to IT administrators in large on-premises organizations.
-But the articles also apply to administrators in large Skype for Business Online organizations.
+The articles in this section apply primarily to IT administrators in large organizations.
+These organizations are typically on-premises, but they might also be large Skype for Business Online organizations.
 Before reading these articles, be sure to read [Getting started with your Teams Upgrade](upgrade-start-here.md) and [About the Upgrade framework](upgrade-framework.md).

 The following articles will guide you through the upgrade process for your organization: